Senior Notions

 OXO Good Grips Pineapple Corer Depth Guide

-4. Align the cylinder with the pineapple’s core.
+4. Align the cylinder teeth with the core.

 Turning the handle clockwise while pressing down